OrigamingWasTaken/UltraNix.Wiki/Downloading-ULTRAKILL-and-Plugins.md

 ### MacOS

-As Steam Play isn't available on MacOS, we have to trick the Steam client into downloading it using a file known as an **appmanifest.acf** Start by downloading the [.acf](https://github.com/coatlessali/UltraNix/blob/main/appmanifest_1229490.acf) file included in the GitHub repo.
+As Steam Play isn't available on MacOS, we have to trick the Steam client into downloading it using a file known as an **appmanifest.acf**.

+Start by downloading the [.acf](https://github.com/coatlessali/UltraNix/blob/main/appmanifest_1229490.acf) file included in the GitHub repo.
 Now, you should move it to `/Users/$USER/Library/Application Support/Steam/steamapps/`, and restart Steam if it's already open.

 After relaunching Steam, the game should automatically start downloading.
 By default, it will download to `/Users/$USER/Application Support/Steam/steamapps/common/`.